rkronberg/trapz-error-propagation/README.md

 # trapz-error-propagation

 Python code for numerical integration of uncertain data using the cumulative (composite) trapezoidal method.
-The error is propagate using the standard rules for [uncertainty propagation of a weighted sum](https://en.wikipedia.org/wiki/Propagation_of_uncertainty#Example_formulae) (with zero covariance).
+The error is propagate using the standard rules for [uncertainty propagation of a weighted sum](https://en.wikipedia.org/wiki/Propagation_of_uncertainty#Example_formulae) (assuming zero covariance).

 ## Usage